HyperBDR/docs/src/userguide/faq.md

 **Troubleshooting:**
 - If you encounter issues, double-check your server's IP address, ensure SSH is running, and confirm your login details.

+## FAQ: Ensuring Windows Data Integrity with HyperBDR

+**Q1: How does HyperBDR ensure the integrity of Windows data?**

+A1: HyperBDR primarily utilizes Windows VSS (Volume Shadow Copy Service) technology to ensure data integrity.
+In VMware without an agent, it achieves this by invoking VSS through VMware Tools.
+In Windows Agent mode, it directly calls the VSS interface.

+**Q2: What is Windows VSS technology?**

+A2: VSS, or Volume Shadow Copy Service, is a Windows service that enables the creation of point-in-time snapshots of volumes, including those containing databases.
+These snapshots, or shadow copies, provide a consistent view of the data, even if changes are being made to the database during the snapshot creation process.

+VSS ensures database integrity through a process known as "shadow copy creation."
+When a VSS snapshot is triggered, the service coordinates with various components, including VSS writers associated with applications such as databases.
+These writers temporarily freeze write I/O operations to ensure that the data on the disk is in a consistent state at the time of the snapshot.

+VSS is compatible with various Database Management Systems (DBMS), including SQL Server.
+Most major DBMS vendors provide VSS writers that integrate with the VSS framework, allowing for the creation of consistent and reliable database snapshots.

+**Q3: In VMware without an agent, how does HyperBDR call VSS?**

+A3: In VMware without an agent, HyperBDR collaborates with VMware Tools to invoke VSS, freezing the file system and application states to ensure data consistency during snapshot creation.

+**Q4: In Windows Agent mode, how does HyperBDR directly call the VSS interface?**

+A4: In Windows Agent mode, HyperBDR directly calls the VSS interface provided by the Windows operating system to freeze data and create snapshots, ensuring the backup data is in a transactionally consistent state.

+**Q5: Does HyperBDR's data integrity assurance apply to specific applications like databases?**

+A5: Yes, HyperBDR's VSS integration is application-aware and applicable to specific applications, including databases.
+VSS ensures that application data is in a consistent state during snapshot creation.